 Lost Americana is a look at the one place we can never return to.
 The past.
 For this documentary specifically, the agricultural communities of rural America.

-America started out with 90% of its population working on farms, but is now a society so far removed from farming they’ve hardly noticed the number of farmers declined so much late last century, it’s as if New York, Chicago and Los Angeles were abandoned.
+America started out with over 90% of its population working on farms, but is now a society far removed from farming that it hardly noticed the number of farmers fell so much late last century the numbers were equivalent to if New York, Chicago and Los Angeles were abandoned.

 For me, Lost Americana is not about trying to preserve a way of life, fight against corporate farming, or save historical buildings.
 It’s a look at who & what has been left behind in what could be the the World’s largest Exodus in history.

 Lost Americana is a record of a fading bit of American history, before the land that helped build it, reclaims the buildings and people who once made it great.

 Become an early supporter of Lost Americana

 – – Buy a Photo – –